microsoft/PowerPlatformConnectors/independent-publisher-connectors/OpenAI/README.md

 # OpenAI

 OpenAI is an artificial intelligence research laboratory.
 The company conducts research in the field of AI with the stated goal of promoting and developing friendly AI in a way that benefits humanity as a whole.
-Through this connector you can access the Generative Pre-trained Transformer 3 (GPT-3), an autoregressive language model that uses deep learning to produce human-like text.

 ## Publisher: Robin Rosengrün | R2Power, Marc van de Wijgaart (Speech2Text)